Hanged, drawn and quartered: Treason Act 1351

 These and other executions, such as those of Andrew Harclay, 1st Earl of Carlisle, and Hugh Despenser the Younger, which each occurred during Edward II's reign, happened when acts of treason in England, and their punishments, were not clearly defined in common law.
-Treason was based on an allegiance to the sovereign from all subjects aged 14 or over, and it remained for the king and his judges to determine whether that allegiance had been broken.
+Treason was based on allegiance owed to the sovereign from all subjects aged 14 or over, and it remained for the king and his judges to determine whether that allegiance had been broken.
 Edward III's justices had offered somewhat overzealous interpretations of what activities constituted treason, "calling felonies treasons and afforcing indictments by talk of accroachment of the royal power", prompting parliamentary demands to clarify the law.
 Edward therefore introduced the Treason Act 1351.
 It was enacted at a time in English history when a monarch's right to rule was indisputable and was therefore written principally to protect the throne and sovereign.
 The new law offered a narrower definition of treason than had existed before and split the old feudal offence into two classes.
 Petty treason referred to the killing of a master (or lord) by his servant, a husband by his wife, or a prelate by his clergyman.
 Men guilty of petty treason were drawn and hanged, whereas women were burned.

 High treason was the most egregious offence an individual could commit.
 Attempts to undermine the king's authority were viewed with as much seriousness as if the accused had attacked him personally, which itself would be an assault on his status as sovereign and a direct threat to his right to govern.
 As this might undermine the state, retribution was considered an absolute necessity and the crime deserving of the ultimate punishment.
 The practical difference between the two offences was therefore in the consequence of being convicted; rather than being drawn and hanged, men were to be hanged, drawn, and quartered, while for reasons of public decency (their anatomy being considered inappropriate for the sentence), women were instead drawn and burned.

 The Act declared that a person had committed high treason if they were: